hoprnet/ct-research/incentive-app/README.md

-# Cover Traffic dApp
-TODO

-***
+# Incentive App

-This folder contains the cover traffic dApp.
+This folder contains the incentive-app.

-The goal of the ct-dapp is to distribute cover traffic in the monte rosa network to keep the annoymity set of nodes sufficiently large at all times.

-However, the fist version of the ct-dapp has the sole purpose of replacing the staking rewards users earn in the current staking season beyond its discontinuation.
+The goal of the incentive-app is to distribute wxHOPR token through 1 HOP messages in the monte rosa network.
+The incentive-app is responsible for replacing staking rewards users earn in the current staking season beyond its discontinuation.
-***

 ## Development Requirements